-That last theme points to problems with that group of theories in ethics known collectively as ‘moral realism’.
+This essay will support Pinker's (2018: 429) confidence that ethics can rely on reason and human interests, but will argue that what is known as 'moral realism' is better replaced by assessing moral judgments according to whether they are wise rather than true.
 Moral realism is generally understood to include the thesis that, as Blackburn (1971: 101) puts it: ‘…it is correct to reply to a moral utterance by saying “That’s true” or “That’s not true”’.
 Smith (1991: 402) defines (moral) realism as ‘the metaphysical (or ontological) view that there exist moral facts’.
 Sayre-McCord (1988: 5) sees moral realism as characterised by two theses: 1) that moral claims, when literally construed, are literally true or false (what is known as ‘cognitivism’), and 2) that at least some of these moral claims are literally true.
 For such a theory to hold both theses must be sound but the relationship between them is not symmetrical.
 If thesis 1) does not hold then thesis 2) cannot either, but the converse does not apply.
 It is possible for thesis 1) to be correct even if 2) is not, for then it would simply be the case that all the moral claims which had been made are false, i.e., they are all moral mistakes which is one possible form of what Sayre-McCord terms an ‘error theory’ of moral beliefs.1 But even in that form the error theory in effect means a rejection of moral realism, since the existence of moral claims which are true as statements of fact which we must accommodate is left as only an abstract possibility of which there are no actual examples.
 In Sayre-McCord’s (1988: 4) view a metaethical theory which takes the error theory in its stronger form by rejecting thesis 1) and holding that evaluative language like ‘good’ and ‘evil’, etc., makes recommendations and shows approval or condemns and shows disapproval, but does not report facts about the properties of certain people, actions or practices, ‘robs morality of its importance and renders unintelligible the idea that we might make fundamental moral mistakes’.
 Brink (1989: 14ff) holds that: ‘Metaethical views can be seen as special cases of more general metaphysical views.
 Thus, we might view moral realism as a special case of metaphysical realism.
 Realism about a discipline typically claims that there are facts of a certain kind that are in some way mind-independent or independent of human thought’.
 He explains this independence is not causal, since ‘…realists about such things as artifacts will admit that the existence of things like tables and chairs is causally dependent on their creator’s mental states, such as beliefs and desires’.
 Indeed, if we are to have a realist theory about psychology the psychological facts must surely be mind-dependent.
 But, Brink says, whatever else realists might claim about any particular discipline they usually agree on the metaphysical claim that there are facts of a certain kind x which are ‘independent of our evidence for them’.
 These facts or truths of the kind x are metaphysically or conceptually independent of beliefs or propositions which are our evidence that those facts obtain.
 Brink contrasts this position with ‘constructivism’ which holds in part the opposite, viz., that there are facts or truths of that kind x, but that they are constituted by the evidence for them.
 So, moral realism specifically would be the thesis that there are moral facts or truths of this general kind x, and these are not constituted by our evidence for them (in the sense that Brink interprets the term ‘evidence’).2

 Smith (2003:399) already points up a basic problem with trying to employ, as moral realism seeks to do, the concepts of truth and then ‘fact’ understood as displaying truth, for purposes of assessing moral judgments.
 He states a simple case for moral realism; i.e., including moral facts among the objective (non-mind dependent) facts we can find around us begins from the observation that we commonly appraise attitudes and behaviour from the moral point of view as right or wrong.
 However, Smith himself suggests this is too simplistic because we have yet to show that our desires and attitudes really do converge on reflection and moral argument as that simple interpretation would suggest.3 Now, there are several possible ways of considering the question of whether there are moral facts or truths which are similar to facts or truths which may be discovered (and observed) in other areas of knowledge.
 Although Blackburn rejected moral realism on the grounds that there are features of the claim that a moral judgment is true which prevent that being taken as a claim that it corresponds in any way with a state of affairs, he (1971:122-3) argued that the conception of moral errors or mistakes is still valid.
 Blackburn himself proceeded with the idea that moral facts are supervenient on naturalistic facts by which he meant that moral properties cannot change without a change in one or more of the naturalistic facts, but moral properties are not to be identified with any of these naturalistic facts or their truth functions.
 Further, he considered that it is still more commonly believed that ‘…possession of moral worth is not entailed by possession of any set of naturalistic properties whatever, in any degree whatsoever’.
 It may be that these points do not necessarily hold with respect to moral ideas, and that shame cultures in particular do treat moral worth as dependent upon certain naturalistic properties or perhaps even certain moral values as identical with particular naturalistic states and not merely supervenient upon them.
 But that is clearly an unusual position in ethical theory, and it is beyond the scope of this essay to debate the question of whether social status or other naturalistic properties of persons can still maintain a moral structure which is both practically viable and logically valid on its own terms.
 Another route might be to argue that Brink’s notion in particular of evidence is misconceived, and that even if we accept that there are moral (or other) facts which do not depend upon any beliefs we may hold or propositions we may endorse, that (as Smith implies) does not mean that they are independent of facts or truths we may observe prior to forming any beliefs or propositions about them.
 For, it is possible that there are naturalistic facts which are capable of being collected and collated as evidence for or against certain beliefs or propositions, without it being in fact the case that our beliefs about them are correct or, indeed, the only beliefs or propositions about them which it may be reasonable to hold.
 Although from a metaphysical standpoint that still leaves the possibility that there are facts which are independent of any evidence, it certainly does not establish that we are capable of finding them out.